 Egypt is located within the continent of Africa.
 It is a north-western country.

 The climate is hot, dry and dominated by desert.

 The Egyptians believed in over 100 gods and goddesses - they even borrowed some from their neighbours!
 Many stayed popular for thousands of years.
 Some gods were shown with heads or bodies of animals, and most wore a special symbol on their heads to show who they were.
-Gods and Goddesses were 3500 BC Ancient Egypt Maya Civilisation AD 1 Ancient Egypt Stone Age Bronze Age Bronze Age Bronze Age Britain Britain The Ancient Egyptian Empire In c.3000 BC, King Menes united two Egyptian kingdoms to build the empire of ancient Egypt.
+Gods and Goddesses were

+The Ancient Egyptian Empire

+In c.3000 BC, King Menes united two Egyptian kingdoms to build the empire of ancient Egypt.
 It lasted until 30BC when the Romans took over.

+Egyptian Artefacts

-Egyptian Artefacts tefacts are objects made from humans, often from an era long They are often found in the ground by archaeologists and tell lots about how people used to life.
-Historians use artefacts like detective uses evidence to work out what happened.
+from humans, often from an era long re objects r ago.
+They are often found in the ground by archaeologists and tell us lots about how people used to life.
+Historians use artefacts like a detective uses evidence to work out what happened.

 There are lots of artefacts from ancient Egypt such as the book of the dead, the pyramids, masks an statues.

-Tutankhamun was a pharaoh from ancient Egypt.
-Howald Carter was a British archaeologist who discovered the tomb of Tutankhamun in 1922.
-It is thought that Tutankhamun wasn't an especially important king, however, the discovery let archaeologists record what an Egyptian King's tomb looked like and learn more about ancient Egypt. is anote using hieroglyphics.
-In this were used for religious fexts and mions on statues and tombs.
-They were used for counting crops and animals so the right taxes could be taken.
-Did you know ...?
+Tutankhamun was a pharaoh known more recently as the 'boy king' because he became pharaoh when he was 9-years Howard Carter was a British archaeologist who discovered the tomb of Tutankhamun in 1922.
+It is thought that Tutankhamun wasn't an especially important king, however, the discovery let archaeologists record what an Egyptian King's tomb looked like and learn more about ancient Egypt.